BruvLio/web-module-project-HTTP/README.md

 - Understand how to pass values into a Route component to allow for the updating of state.

 ## Introduction
 CRUD applications are the foundation of most web applications.
 Being able to manage creating, edit and deleting data from an external source is as key a skill as it gets.
-In this project, you will complete the code nessisary to allow all of these fundmental actions.
+In this project, you will complete the code Necessary to allow all of these fundamental actions.

 ![Movie DB Example](project-goals.gif)